peaBerberian/peaberberian.github.io/apps/README.md

   This can also be used to decide what element will be focused when opening or switching to the application.

+Alternatively, it can also return a Promise which resolves with the same object.
+In cases where it returns a promise, a spinner will be shown while the promise is not yet resolved.

 Look at the apps already here for more information.